 Students in 7th grade have the opportunity to dissect the frog.

-8th Grade Science: Students will have the opportunity to study various topics in the categories of Human Biology, Chemical Interactions, Matter & Energy, and Waves, Sound, and Light.
+8th Grade Science: Students will have the opportunity to study various topics in the categories of Human Biology, Chemical Interactions, Matter and Energy, and Waves, Sound, and Light.
 Students will develop their exploratory skills by generating their own questions, recognizing and explaining relationships that develop from scientific labs and activities.

-Our Lady of Sorrows participates in Oakland County's Science Olympiad program.
-Science Olympiad comes in many shapes and sizes to fit all your needs.
+Our Lady of Sorrows participates in Oakland County’s Science Olympiad program.
+Science Olympiad comes in many shapes and sizes to fit all their needs.
 At the K-6 level, try an Elementary Science Olympiad (ESO) program, which can come in the form of a competitive tournament, a hands-on science Fun Day or an expert-filled Science Olympiad Fun Night.
 In grades 6-12, Science Olympiad functions much like a football or soccer team, requiring preparation, commitment, coaching and practice throughout the year.
-Each school-based team is allowed to bring 15 students who cross-train for a variety of events in their skill set, but some school clubs and boast more than 75 members, allowing for a rich apprentice and mentoring system for all involved.
+Each school-based team is allowed to bring 15 students who cross-train for a variety of events in their skill set, but some school clubs boast more than 75 members, allowing for a rich apprentice and mentoring system for all involved.

 Science Olympiad competitions are like academic track meets, consisting of a series of 23 team events in each division (Division B is middle school; Division C is high school).
 Each year, a portion of the events are rotated to reflect the ever-changing nature of genetics, earth science, chemistry, anatomy, physics, geology, mechanical engineering and technology.
 By combining events from all disciplines, Science Olympiad encourages a wide cross-section of students to get involved.
 Emphasis is placed on active, hands-on group participation.
 Through Science Olympiad, students, teachers, parents, principals and business leaders bond together and work toward a shared goal.